Derby Corporation Tramways

 Uniforms

-Electric tramcar crews were initially issued with double-breasted jackets with four pairs of nickel buttons (bearing the full system title and municipal device — see link) and lapels; the latter bore individual letters on both sides — ‘D C T’ — presumably in nickel to match the buttons.
-The tensioned-crown peaked caps bore standard, 'off-the-shelf', script-lettering grade badges (either 'Driver' or 'Conductor'), above which a municipal-device badge was worn.
+Electric tramcar crews were issued with double-breasted jackets with four pairs of buttons (probably nickel, and bearing the full system title and municipal device — see link), and lapels; the jacket collars bore individual letters on both sides — ‘D C T’ — presumably in nickel to match the buttons.
+The tensioned-crown peaked caps bore standard, off-the-shelf, script-lettering grade badges (either 'Driver' or 'Conductor'), above which a municipal-device badge was worn (see below for an example).
 The 'Driver' grade badges were eventually superseded by their 'Motorman' equivalents, probably in the mid-to-late Edwardian era.

 At some point (probably around the time of the Great War), the style of the jackets was subtly altered, and though still double-breasted, the top set of buttons were now usually buttoned through the lapels (see photos below); the jackets appear to have initially borne four pairs of buttons, though this was for a relatively short time, being superseded by a similar style with five pairs.
 Further changes were made in the last few years of the system, with the left-hand collar now carrying an employee number, and a switch from individual system initials to a one-piece 'DCT' badge.
 The tensioned-crown peaked caps also appear to have been changed around this time, to ones with a woven-straw tops.